noufal85/alphavantage-wrapper/README.md

 **IMPORTANT: This is an iterative build process.
 Follow these instructions strictly:**

-1. **Only implement features marked with ✔️** - Features without this mark should not be implemented yet
+1. **Only implement features marked with ✓** - Features without this mark should not be implemented yet
 2. **Use symbols to track progress:**
+   - [ ] = Not implemented (unchecked)
-   - ✔️ = Feature selected for implementation in current iteration
+   - ✓ = Selected for implementation in current run
-   - ✓ = Feature successfully implemented
+   - ✔️ = Completed implementation
-   - 🔄 = Feature being updated/refactored from previous implementation
+   - 🔄 = Needs to be reworked
-   - ❌ = Feature attempted but has issues that need resolution
+   - ❌ = Abandoned

 3. **Common modules** - Create shared modules for connection handling, error management, rate limiting, and other common functionality that will be reused across different API endpoints